Albinhsn/ECS-invaders/README.md

 # Invaders
-Doing a basic invaders to teach myself ECS, win32, Audio and Multithreading and a bunch of other things
+Doing a basic invaders to teach myself ECS, win32, Audio and a bunch of other things

-The ECS way is to create systems or components to solve things
-* Needs extra data for something
-    * Create a component
-* Then create the system that solves that problem

 # Things i'd like to solve in this project
 * ECS